-What does the aged care sector offer?
+What does the aged care sector offer to job seekers?

 When deciding what job you’d like to get, it’s natural to want to know about the benefits.
 Aged care is a diverse and challenging sector full of rewarding opportunities for workers.
 Some of the benefits to working in aged care include: